dmonterom/face_recognition_TF2/README.md

 The results are worse than the insightface model because:
 * ~~The training epochs are not enough.~~
 * ~~The batch size should be bigger (16 used), as discused [here](https://github.com/deepinsight/insightface/issues/91) and [here](https://github.com/deepinsight/insightface/issues/86)~~
-* The training dataset used there has 85K ids and 5.8M images while the dataset used in this project has 10K ids and 0.5M images.
+* ~~The training dataset used there has 85K ids and 5.8M images while the dataset used in this project has 10K ids and 0.5M images.~~ -> see model B

 #### Trained models